By Corey Klujsza

 Truckload Trends Takeaway

-Not much has changed since Q2: Though freight volumes are sluggish, there are signs of carrier attrition in employment and authority revocations.
+Not much has changed since Q3: Though freight volumes are sluggish, there are signs of carrier attrition in employment and authority revocations.

-The speed and severity of the upward climb will depend on how fast carrier capacity exits the market, but after weak Q2 freight volumes, decreasing contract rates setting in, and relatively expensive fuel, it will likely speed up in Q3.
+The speed and severity of the upward climb will depend on how fast carrier capacity exits the market, but after weak Q3 freight volumes, decreasing contract rates setting in, it will likely speed up in Q4.

 We’ve covered the macroeconomic environment, and key trends — but where does it leave us going forward?

-We predict the Coyote Curve will continue it’s move into inflation, and drive towards a peak in 2025.
+We predict the Curve will continue it’s move into inflation, driving toward a peak in 2025.

 Though capacity and rates might feel stable, we are in a changing environment.